equo-designs/equo-designs.github.io/README.md

 ---

-## Business site for Equo, LLC dba Equo Designs.
+## Business site for Equo, LLC (dba Equo Designs)

 On this website you'll find the following pages:
  - __About__:
-    - Introduction and brief overview of my work experience
+    - All about Equo Designs and its mission.